 The short answer to all of these questions is NO. Machu Picchu is currently open to the public, and it will remain open throughout the year.
 The closure of Machu Picchu reflects only the fact that at some point a natural event occurs that threatens its infrastructure.
 It is only the Inca Trail that will be temporarily closed in February

 Nevertheless, Machu Picchu is going through a lot of changes.
-For example, do you know that the schedules to visit this beautiful citadel has changed from 2021 2024?
-In total, 4,500 people will be able to purchase Machu Picchu tickets every day divided into 3 time slots and 4 circuits (from 6 am to 9 am, from 9 am to 12 pm and from 12 pm to 2 pm).
-These New Machu Picchu Restrictions 2024 have changed the way people get to visit Machu Picchu forcing tour operators to change the way they used to operate tours.
+For example, do you know that the schedules to visit this beautiful citadel has changed from 2021 2025?
+In total, 4,500 people will be able to purchase Machu Picchu tickets every day divided into 3 time slots and 3 circuits.
+These New Machu Picchu Restrictions 2025 have changed the way people get to visit Machu Picchu forcing tour operators to change the way they used to operate tours.

-On October 15th, 2022: Inca Trail 2024 was reopened, all tour operators and Inca Trail Machu operators can book it.
-We recommend booking in advance, there are only 500 spaces available everyday for 2024, in these spaces divided between the trekkers, professional guide, chef and porters.
+Inca Trail 2025 was reopened, all tour operators and Inca Trail Machu operators can book it.
+We recommend booking in advance, there are only 500 spaces available everyday for 2025, in these spaces divided between the trekkers, professional guide, chef and porters.
 Also the 500 spots available will be divided on the Inca Trail Tours such as 3 day Inca Trail, 4 day Inca Trail, 5 day Inca Trail and Salkantay trek to Inca Trail.
 The short Inca Trail have 250 spaces available and it is separately system booking of the classic trail.

 Some people have misunderstood these changes which have led to a bunch of misleading information on the Internet.
 That is why, it is essential to understand why this happened and what to do about it.